 - Place the lid back on the crock pot and heat through for another 15-20 minutes.

 Talk about easy!

 HOW TO MASH POTATOES

 If that’s the case, I highly recommend getting yourself a potato masher to help you out.
-This is the one I use and it works beautifully, though they do come in all sorts of shapes and sizes.
-I also use it my masher to make applesauce or mash sweet potatoes as well.
+This is the one I use and it works beautifully, although they do come in all sorts of shapes and sizes.
+I also use this handy kitchen tool to make applesauce and to mash sweet potatoes as well.

 How to mash potatoes without a masher: